jmartindf/voxduo/content/episodes/goldenage/goldenage-003.md

-The Vox Duo gush glowingly about Peter Parker's return to the Marvel Cinematic Universe.
-Homecoming is the movie that makes it great to feel like a Spider-Man fan again.
+The Vox Duo gush glowingly about Peter Parker's return to the Marvel Cinematic Universe. *Spider-Man: Homecoming* is the movie that makes it great to feel like a Spider-Man fan again.
 And is Vulture a great villain or what?

 1. Spidey's Back!
 1. What's the Movie's Throughline?